gabotronix/underpass-docs/pritunl.md

 #### Changing OpenVPN Ports

-By default, both OpenVPN servers listen on port `1194 TCP` and `1194 UDP`.
+By default, both OpenVPN servers listen on port `1194 TCP` or `1194 UDP`.
 You can change them to your desired port numbers by editing `/opt/underpass/.env`
 ```
 PRITUNL_TCP=1194
 PRITUNL_UDP=1194